anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-interfaces.md

 First, we'll do some planning and basic setup.

 1. The starter files include a `Plant` interface.
 Read through this interface to get an idea for what methods any implementing class needs to provide.
+The files also include a `Carrot.class` file, which I have already written and compiled, and which implements the `Plant` interface.

-2. Decide on two kinds of `Plant`s that you want to implement.
+2. Decide on two **additional** kinds of `Plant`s that you want to implement (not `Carrot`, that's taken!).
 Make a file where you'll implement your `Plant`, for example `Eggplant.kt`:

     ```kotlin
     class Eggplant : Plant {
+        // defining required instance variables
+        override val species: String = "Eggplant"
+        // TODO define waterLevel and age as well

         // methods go here
     }
     ```